mariaguasch/DeepLearning2023_P102_G1/README.md

 This repository was created for the Deep Learning course (June 2023) at Universitat Pompeu Fabra.
 Here you can find our final project on Age Estimation with CNNs.

+We have tested different models:

+- Our own (simple) model from scratch
+- Regression model with MSE Loss
+- VGG Face transfer

 ### Authors (from P102 group 1):
 - Núria Codina Serra
 - Martina Gómez Martín